OCR TOOLS

 5.2 Ease of Integration

-• Microsoft Azure OCR and Google Cloud solutions OCR offer cloud-based OCR services, providing easy integration with cloud applications and services.
+• Microsoft Azure OCR and Google Cloud solutions offer cloud-based OCR services, providing easy integration with cloud applications and services.

 • IronOCR provides on-premises OCR functionality and seamless integration with .NET applications, with intuitive APIs and extensive documentation.